Make a benefit claim

 Free school meals for children from households with lower income

 Children from households with lower incomes may be entitled to free school meals.
-If your claim for Housing Benefit or Council Tax Support is successful and we think your family may be entitled to Free School Meals, we'll let Cambridgeshire County Council know and they'll send you a form to apply, or you can apply via the Cambridgeshire County Council website.
+If your claim for Housing Benefit or Council Tax Support is successful and we think your family may be entitled to Free School Meals, we'll let Cambridgeshire County Council know and they'll send you a form to apply.

 Although all Key Stage 1 children get free school meals, you should still apply, as your child’s school will get extra money (called the 'pupil premium').